Nivalyx/osu-wiki/wiki/Tournaments/CIC/2021/en.md

    - In the case where the number of registrants exceeds 32, the Tournament Management will only enlist 32 registrants with the highest osu!catch pp to participate in the tournament.
 5. Testplayers, referees, and map selectors may not participate as players in this tournament.

-### Group Stage Rules
+### Group stage rules

-1. In the Group Stage, all players will be divided into 8 different groups.
+1. In the Group stage, all players will be divided into eight different groups.
 2. All players in each group will compete against each other in a single multiplayer lobby using the Battle Royale system.
 In this system, all players will each in turn pick out two maps from the mappool to be played with the following turnout after each map:
    - 1st place: **+2 points**
    - 2nd place: **+1 point**